Bobbakov/orderGenerator/README.md

 `a = market(minprice = 100, maxprice = 1000, ticksize = 1, minquantity = 10, maxquantity = 1000)`

-By default, you will also add two agents:
+By default, you will also add two agents (more on this in section Agents):
-- random agent
+- agent sending in orders according to random lognormal distribution
 - market maker

-the random agent sends in orders according to a logNormal distribution.
-Specifically: it checks the last price, and sends in order for lastPrice * lognormal().
-The market maker always want to best bid and offer.

-You can also add your own agents:
+You can also add your own agents.

+First: cancel auto initialization

-`b = market()`
+`b = market(auto_init = False)`

-You do so by picking from the available strategies.
+Now pick any combination of agents from the available strategies (see Agent section for specification strategies).
 At this point, they are:
 - randomUniform
 - randomNormal
 - randomLogNormal
 - marketMaker

+In time you will be able to make add totally self created strategies (you can already by changing the code, of course).

 Add them to an array
 ```